 We are independent.

-As an independent firm, we manage investments with several custodians such as Schwab and TD Ameritrade.
+As an independent firm, we manage investments with multiple custodians.
 This allows flexibility and independence in identifying a custodian that is the best fit for your needs as opposed to “force-fitting” clients into investment options or a fee structure from one parent company.

 We have a straightforward approach to fees.